 Toilet Tissue Roll Pots

-In theory, the cardboard will break down in the soil so they can be planted out like the newspaper pots BUT not all soil is equal.
+In theory, the cardboard will break down in the soil so they can be planted out like the newspaper pots, BUT not all soil is equal.
 If your soil doesn’t have the necessary elements to break down this cardboard quickly the roots will not be able to spread and the plant will suffer.

 Pros: cheap, readily available, sturdy, hole in the bottom for drainage

-Cons: time consuming to make many, too small to be useful for most seedlings, will likely need to be removed when planting.
+Cons: time-consuming to make many, too small to be useful for most seedlings, will likely need to be removed when planting.